Nova Ukraine: History and founding

 In March 2014, in the aftermath of the Euromaidan movement, a coalition of Ukrainian-American volunteers established Nova Ukraine in response to Russia’s annexation of Crimea, aiming to coordinate grassroots relief efforts.

-The organization expanded its operations following Russia's invasion of Ukraine in February 2022.
-Nova Ukraine hosts cultural events and advocacy rallies in the San Francisco Bay Area, coordinates multimodal aid shipments to Ukraine, and partners with relief organizations such as UNICEF and local volunteer networks.
-In 2022, Nova Ukraine became a founding member of the American Coalition for Ukraine to participate in Ukraine advocacy initiatives.
+The organization hosted cultural events and advocacy rallies in the San Francisco Bay Area, coordinated multimodal aid shipments to Ukraine, and partnered with relief organizations such as UNICEF and local volunteer networks.

 The founding years

 Iryna Bilokin' and Sergey Kishchenko speaking at a Euromaidan solidarity rally in San Francisco in 2014.

-In 2014, Nova Ukraine raised nearly $100,000 in humanitarian aid for Ukraine, supporting initiatives like Station Kharkiv, which provided assistance to internally displaced persons and families from conflict zones.

-In February 2014, Nova Ukraine organized a concert by Okean Elzy, in collaboration with "Save Lives Together," and used profits from ticket sales to purchase $23,000 worth of medical equipment for hospitals in conflict areas.
-The organization also co-organized a performance by the Ukrainian band Skryabin in San Francisco, with part of the concert's proceeds donated to Nova Ukraine's charitable projects.
-In September, Nova Ukraine hosted a fundraiser featuring Eurovision winner Ruslana, raising funds for the Ukrainian Sunrise Charitable Foundation to support displaced people.
+In 2014, Nova Ukraine co-organized concerts in San Francisco that raised nearly $100,000 in humanitarian aid for Ukraine, supporting internally displaced persons and families from conflict zones.
+Ticket sales from a performance by Okean Elzy funded $23,000 worth of medical equipment for hospitals in Ukraine.
+A performance by Skryabin (band) in San Francisco raised funds for Nova Ukraine's charitable projects, and a fundraiser with Eurovision winner Ruslana funded support for displaced people.

 The Heart2Heart program

 Launched in 2015, Heart2Heart is a long-term initiative where volunteers in California collect and ship donations, such as clothing and food, to vulnerable populations in Ukraine, including disadvantaged families, orphans, and disabled individuals.

-In 2018, the Heart2Heart program delivered 80,000 pounds of humanitarian aid (donations from ordinary people) in Ukraine, spending a total of $41.5K for the project on warehousing and transportation.
-In 2019, over 55,000 pounds of humanitarian aid was delivered to Ukraine, with $54.5K spent.
-Each year, some 600 pounds of Christmas and New Year presents were delivered to children in Kyiv, Kharkiv, Poltava, Odesa, Lviv, Zakarpattia, Volyn oblasts and parts of the Donetsk and Luhansk oblasts remaining under control of the Kyiv government.
+Heart2Heart delivered 80,000 pounds of humanitarian aid to Ukraine in 2018 and 55,000 pounds in 2019.
+Each year, the organization delivered approximately 600 pounds of Christmas and New Year presents to children across Ukraine.